List of The Big O characters

 The fictional characters of The Big O anime series were designed by series creator Keiichi Sato, who also designed characters for the City Hunter series.
-Because of union rules, most of the English voice cast for the first season were credited under pseudonyms; the only ones who used their real names were Lia Sargent (R. Dorothy Wayneright), Wendee Lee (Angel), Michael McConnohie (Schwarzwald) and William Frederick Knight (Gordon Rosewater).
+Because of union rules, most of the English voice cast for the first season were credited under pseudonyms.
+The only voice actors who used their real names were Lia Sargent (R. Dorothy Wayneright), Wendee Lee (Angel), Michael McConnohie (Schwarzwald) and William Frederick Knight (Gordon Rosewater).